xye7ei/pryo/README.md

 #  {$ancester: 'Gregor', $decedant: 'Lucas'}]
 ```

+## Deductive computation and pattern matching

+Functional computation based on deductive process can be performed by
+the backward-chaining method.
+So it is possible to write several
+common recursive functions with help of the utilities here.

-Some commonly used operators are overriden for schematic variables,
+Specifically, some commonly used operators are overriden for schematic
-thus rules simulating *pattern matching* style functions are
-here supported:
+variables.
+Using *pattern matching* style, we can write the
+`factorial` function like

 ``` python
 # Boundary case as fact to add